'NI risks being safe haven for mass migration': DUP tries to add clause to Rwanda bill guaranteeing it applies to all UK

 If that were to happen, it would be another example of Northern Ireland and Great Britain splitting apart from one another in law after Brexit.

-The NI Human Rights Commission has already launched a legal challenge to another piece of law, the Illegal Migration Act 2023, arguing that it violates EU laws (that act means anyone who arrives illegally in the UK can’t claim asylum).
+The Northern Ireland Human Rights Commission has already launched a legal challenge to another piece of law, the Illegal Migration Act 2023, arguing that it violates EU laws (that act means anyone who arrives illegally in the UK can’t claim asylum).

 Given all of this, DUP MP Sammy Wilson has argued that it is “fairly obvious that Northern Ireland could become a back door” to migrants who want to enter Great Britain, if asylum law ends up being less tough here than in England, Scotland, and Wales.

-The paper, which Mr Bryson says has the blessing of Ian Paisley MP, states that “if the Protocol applies with unabated force” then “those in NI will be able to claim greater protections to frustrate the UK’s immigration policy than those in GB”.
+The paper, which Mr Bryson says has the blessing of Ian Paisley MP, states that “if the Protocol applies with unabated force” then “those in Northern Ireland will be able to claim greater protections to frustrate the UK’s immigration policy than those in Great Britain”.

-“It risks creating a safe-haven for mass immigration, and more crucially could conceivably lead to a situation whereby this creates a ‘people’ border between NI-GB with infrastructure or checks to prevent the free movement of people within the UK,” it states.
+“It risks creating a safe haven for mass immigration, and more crucially could conceivably lead to a situation whereby this creates a ‘people’ border between Northern Ireland and Great Britain with infrastructure or checks to prevent the free movement of people within the UK,” it states.

+This is a reference to the idea that, if Northern Ireland does become such a “save-haven”, then the London government could institute tight checks on citizens from Northern Ireland crossing over the Irish Sea – creating an even more pronounced “Irish Sea border”.

-As previously reported, Belfast accepts a vastly disproportionate number of asylum seekers relative to other cities:
+As the News Letter has previously reported, Belfast accepts a vastly disproportionate number of asylum seekers relative to other cities:

 – WHAT ACTUALLY IS THE RWANDA PLAN? –